From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 29. Climb to the Lindos Acropolis

 The perfect fusion of ancient history and natural beauty.
-Climb to the Lindos Acropolis for stunning views over golden cliffs to the azure sea, and to explore the ancient ruins that were built in dedication to the goddess Athena.
+Climb to the Lindos Acropolis for stunning views over golden cliffs to the azure sea, and explore the ancient ruins built in dedication to the goddess Athena.

 30. Escape to Symi Island

 Symi is a hidden gem among the many jewels that make up the Greek Islands.
-A picture-perfect escape with a colourful and bustling harbour, crystal clear water, superb little waterside tavernas and an atmosphere that will make you want to stay longer than the typical day trip its visitors tend to take.
+A picture-perfect escape with a colourful and bustling harbour, crystal clear water, superb little waterside tavernas and an atmosphere that will make you want to stay longer than the typical day trip.
 Consider relaxing here for a few days – you won’t regret it.

 Final thoughts…

-Whether you’re interested in the myths and legends of ancient Greece, just want to chill on a paradise beach, or do a little bit of both, a trip to Greece will hit the spot.
+Whether you’re interested in ancient myths and legends, just fancy chilling on a paradise beach, or do a little bit of both, a trip to Greece will hit the spot.

 For further reading, check out our article: 10 of the best Greek Islands to visit (that you might not have heard of).